Azure/Verified-Telemetry-Solution-Sample/README.md

   > NOTE: Save the Device ID that you have configured

   > WARNING: Ensure the IoT Hub that you are using has ZERO endpoints configured (TSI/Blob Storage etc).
 This solution sample requires all IoT Hub Data to be routed to the built-in Event Hub and hence if any endpoint is configured, the solution sample would not work!
+If this is not the case, you need to create a new IoT Hub or you can delete all of the existing configured endpoints

 ### Step 1: Clone the repository
 To clone the repo, run the following command: